merrett010/gatsby-starter-netlify-cms/src/pages/index.md

         Our next school trip will be taking our students to Bristol!
 Keep an eye out on our blog posts for information on what you'll need & for live updates!
     - image: /img/rings.png
       text: >
-        Congratulations to one of our students who will be getting married this summer ~~2020~~ 2021!
+        Congratulations to one of our students who will be getting married this summer!
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their